AXDOOMER/MeshGlide/README.md

 It's preferable to compile and run the program using the `run.sh` script because it's tested, but this should work too.

+### Creating new levels

+MeshGlide has a native format, but also supports the OBJ format (with slight modifications).
+Refer to [this wiki page](https://github.com/AXDOOMER/MeshGlide/wiki/Creating-new-levels) for more details.

 ## Credits

 The following files were taken from the [Freedoom](https://github.com/freedoom/freedoom) project.
 See their [license](https://github.com/freedoom/freedoom/blob/master/COPYING.adoc).